ellisztamas/fecundity_components/README.md

 ## Analysis workflow

+The master script `R/000.master_script.R` gives an overview of the scripts to:

+1. Format raw data
+2. Perform statistical tests
+3. Run QTL mapping for each trait
+4. Format QTL results.

 The manuscript is created with the Rmarkdown document `manuscript/fecundity_manuscript.Rmd` (see also `manuscript/supporting_information.Rmd`).
-A master script to call all scripts that process the data needed to run that file is given at `R/000.master_script.R`.
+Shell scripts to running mapping jobs on a cluster using SLURM are given in `sh/`.

 ### Parental data